by Premier Hospitals | January 17, 2020 |

 Candidate for heart surgery?

 If other treatments such as lifestyle changes, medications, and medical interventions are unsuccessful or cannot be used to treat your heart condition, a heart surgery can be considered.
-Your doctor,
+Your doctor, cardiologist and cardiac surgeon will work with you to decide whether heart surgery is the best treatment of choice for you.

 Conclusion: